asathiya007/nba-trending-teams/README.md

 # Getting Started
 Create a python virtual environment called `nbattmap` and install the dependencies in the `requirements.txt` file using `pip`.

-Enter the `./data_preparation/model` directory and unzip the `count_vectorizer.pkl.zip`, `tfidf_transformer.pkl.zip`, `naive_bayes.joblib.zip`, `linear_regression.joblib.zip`, and `random_forest.joblib.zip` files.
+Enter the `./data_preparation/model` directory and unzip the `count_vectorizer.pkl.zip`, `tfidf_transformer.pkl.zip`, `naive_bayes.joblib.zip`, `logistic_regression.joblib.zip`, and `random_forest.joblib.zip` files.
 To retrain the models, first unzip the `sentiment140dataset.csv.zip` file.
 Then, run the `models.py` file with the command `python3 models.py`, which will train and save the data vectorizers and machine learning models.
+Retraining the models takes about 12 minutes.